-- 15. Zantac was developed by John Bradshaw in 1976 and approved for prescription use by the FDA in 1983.
-The drug belongs to a class of medications called histamine H2-receptor antagonists (or H2 blockers), which decrease the amount of acid produced by the stomach and are used to treat gastric ulcers, heartburn, acid indigestion, sour stomach, and other gastrointestinal conditions.
-Ranitidine was specifically developed by Glaxo in response to the then leading H2 blocker, cimetidine (Tagamet). - 16.
-At the time that ranitidine was developed, there was scientific literature suggesting that drugs like ranitidine, which contain a dimethylamine ("DMA") group within the molecule, are highly likely to form NDMA, when combined with other substances, i.e., nitrite, already found in the body.
-Indeed, nitrite is not only naturally found in the body, but bacteria and enzymes in the body, reduce the nitrates (NO3) found in food into nitrites (NO2-) and many foods and preservatives contain nitrates.
-Glaxo scientists should have known that human physiology and diet would lead to the development of NDMA in the human body after ingestion of ranitidine. - 17.
-Due in large part to GSK's marketing strategy, Zantac was a wildly successful drug, reaching \$1 billion in total sales in December 1986.
-As one 1996 article put it, Zantac became "the best-selling drug in history as a result of a shrewd, multifaceted marketing strategy that . . .enabled the product to dominate the acid/peptic marketplace."1 Significantly, the marketing strategy that led to Zantac's success emphasized the purported safety of the drug.
+- 17. Zantac was developed by John Bradshaw in 1976 and approved for prescription use by the FDA in 1983.
+The drug belongs to a class of medications called histamine H2-receptor antagonists-or H2 blockers-which decrease the amount of acid produced by the stomach and are used to treat gastric ulcers, heartburn, acid indigestion, sour stomach, and other gastrointestinal conditions.
+Ranitidine was specifically developed by Glaxo in response to the then-leading H2 blocker-cimetidine (Tagamet). - 18.
+At the time that ranitidine was developed, there was scientific literature suggesting that drugs like ranitidine, which contain a dimethylamine ("DMA") group within the molecule, are highly likely to form NDMA when combined with other substances, i.e., nitrite, already found in the body.
+Indeed, nitrite is not only naturally found in the body, but bacteria and enzymes in the body reduce the nitrates ("NO3") found in food into nitrites ("NO2-") and many foods and preservatives contain nitrates.
+Those testing and approving Zantac and/or ranitidine should have known that human physiology and diet would lead to the development of NDMA in the human body after ingestion of ranitidine. - 19.
+Due in large part to GSK's marketing strategy, Zantac was a wildly successful drug; it reached \$1 billion in total sales in December 1986.
+As one 1996 article put it, Zantac became "the bestselling drug in history as a result of a shrewd, multifaceted marketing strategy that . . . enabled the product to dominate the acid/peptic marketplace."
+Significantly, the marketing strategy that led to Zantac's success emphasized the purported safety of the drug.